Why did my veterinarian apply a bandage or splint to my dog?

 How does a splint differ from a bandage?

-A splint incorporates some sort of hard or rigid material within the bandage so that the area beneath the splint is immobilized.
+A splint incorporates a hard or rigid material within the bandage to immobilize the area under the splint.
 Splints may be metal, plastic, or wood, and may be straight or curved to the shape of the limb.
-After protecting the surface of the injured area with a dressing and some padding, your veterinarian will securely place the splint over the area to be protected and will apply more layers of bandage material.
-The thickness of the padding layer, and thus the size of the splint, will depend on the location and type of injury.
+Your veterinarian will first protect the surface of the injured area with a dressing and some padding, then will securely place the splint over the area to be protected and apply more layers of bandage material.
+The thickness of the padding layer, and therefore the size of the splint, will depend on the location and type of injury.

 How often does the bandage or splint need to be changed?

 If the wound beneath the bandage is infected, the bandage will need to be changed one to two times per day until the infection is under control.
 Since the purpose of a splint is to help immobilize an injured body part, it is usually changed less frequently.
-In puppies that are growing rapidly, the splint may need to be changed weekly to be adjusted for proper fit.
+In puppies that are growing rapidly, the splint may need to be changed weekly to accommodate their rapid growth.
 In adult dogs, a splint may be left in place for several weeks if there are no complications.
-Your veterinarian will tell you how often the bandage or splint on your pet will need to be changed, depending on the specifics of the case.
+Your veterinarian will tell you how often the bandage or splint on your dog needs to be changed.

 How do I care for the bandage or splint?

-Check the bandage at least twice daily to ensure that it is clean and dry and that it is neither too tight nor too loose.
-If the toes are exposed below the bandage, check that they are free of discharge or foul smells, that they are neither hot nor cold, and that they have not become swollen or red.
-Any of these signs could indicate that the bandage is too tight or that the infection is spreading.
+Check the bandage at least twice daily to ensure it is clean and dry and neither too tight nor too loose.
+If the toes are exposed below the bandage, check to ensure they are free of discharge or foul smells, they are neither hot nor cold, and they have not become swollen or red.
+Any of these signs could indicate the bandage is too tight or the infection is spreading.
 For the same reasons, also check the area above the bandage to make sure that it is not swollen, red, chafed, or otherwise irritated.
-Finally, make sure that the bandage has not slipped up or down.
+Finally, make sure the bandage has not slipped up or down.

-Do not take the splint or bandage off unless instructed to do so by your veterinarian.
-If your dog takes the bandage off on his own, contact your veterinary clinic immediately to arrange a recheck appointment.
-If your dog left the bandage alone when it was first applied and then suddenly begins to chew at it, it may be an indication that a problem is developing.
-If this happens, contact your veterinarian immediately for advice.
+Do not remove the splint or bandage unless instructed to do so by your veterinarian.
+If your dog takes the bandage off, contact your veterinary clinic immediately to arrange a recheck appointment.
+If your dog left the bandage alone when it was first applied and then suddenly begins to chew at it, contact your veterinarian immediately for advice, as it may indicate that a problem is developing.

 When should I take my dog back to the veterinarian?

 Your veterinarian will tell you how often to schedule routine bandage or splint changes.
-You should contact the clinic for advice or schedule a recheck appointment or a bandage change as soon as possible if:
+Contact the clinic or schedule a recheck appointment or a bandage change as soon as possible in the following circumstances:

-• the bandage slips or appears to be too loose or too tight
+- The bandage slips or appears too loose or too tight